-Lively Technical Center is approved for training of qualified veterans under the Veterans Readjustment Benefit Act of 1966.
+Lively Technical College is approved for training of qualified veterans under the Veterans Readjustment Benefit Act of 1966.
 Training is also approved for most programs under Public Law 894 (Disabled Veterans) and Public Law 634 (War Orphans).
-Only programs taught on-site are approved for veterans' benefits.
-Interested students should contact: Veterans Affairs office at 850-487-7422.
+Interested students should contact the LTC Veterans Affairs Office of

-Any veteran or other eligible student who receives benefits under Chapter 30, Chapter 1606, Chapter 1607 or Dependents' Education Assistance (DEA) Chapter 35.
-Will be entitled to one deferment each academic year and an additional deferment each time there is a delay (documentation from VA required) in the receipt of benefits.
-Any veteran who receives benefits under Chapter 31, Chapter 33 (Post 9/11) will be entitled to receive a deferment each semester.
-Interested students should contact Veterans Affairs Office in Student Services for more information and policy requirements.
+Financial Aid at 850-487-7431.
+Any veteran or other eligible student who receives benefits under Chapter 30, Chapter 1606, Chapter 1607, or Dependents of a Disabled Veteran will be entitled to one deferment each academic year and an additional deferment each time there is a delay (documentation from VA required) in the receipt of benefits.
+Any veteran who receives benefits under Chapter 31 (Post 9/11) will be entitled to receive a deferment each semester.
+Interested students should contact Veterans Affairs Office in Financial Aid for more information and policy requirements.